malin-horstmann/bayesian_pyhf/README.md

-# Bayesian Analysis with pyhf using pyMC
+# Bayesian Analysis with pyhf using PyMC
 The aim of this project is to provide tools for Bayesian analysis of ``pyhf`` models using the Python library ``PyMC``.

 ## Setup